 - an insufficiently diluted plume is likely to interact with, and pose a risk to the conservation status of, protected species or habitats; or adversely affect the interests of other users of the marine environment.

-Discharges of treatment solutions from well-boats are currently regulated separately by Marine Scotland.
+Discharges of treatment solutions from well-boats are currently regulated separately by the Marine Directorate.
 The Scottish Government is preparing to transfer responsibility for the control of these discharges to SEPA.

 As part of our Sector Plan for Finfish Aquaculture, we will be reviewing our approach to how we protect the marine environment from discharges of topical medicines.